IIIF/api/source/api/discovery/0.3/index.md

 ### 2.1.
 Listing Resources and their Changes
 {: #listing-resources-and-their-changes}

 There are three levels of conformance at which changes can be described.
 Level 0 is simply a list of the resources available.
 Level 1 adds timestamps and ordering from earliest change to most recent, allowing the consumer to stop processing once it encounters a change that it has already processed.
-Level 2 adds information about the types of activities, enabling the explicit creation and deletion of resources.
+Level 2 adds information about the types of activities, enabling the explicit description of the creation and deletion of resources.

 #### 2.1.1.
 Level 0: Basic Resource List
 {: #level-0-basic-resource-list}